The surging trends of dating sites and apps are worth analyzing. Not to judge or shame anyone, but to understand them and ourselves better.

 Picture yourself in a foreign place, where you don’t know your way around.
 Every single person around is a stranger, but you’re excited anyway.
 You want to experience as much as you can by taking risks and avoiding the safe life your parents lead.
 You want to do things differently and your plan is to take advantage of every opportunity that presents itself.

 In this case, that opportunity comes in the form of a site meant for people like you, who are eager to explore but low on the cash-flow.
 You pick a place you want to go to and then match with someone who'll be interested in hooking up and letting you crash at their place.
 The suspicious thing about the site is the financial arrangements it offers.
-Users can choose from three options: “I’ll pay for you,” “50/50,” and “Pay for me.”
+Users of Miss Travel can choose from three options: “I’ll pay for you,” “50/50,” and “Pay for me.”
 Simple, right?

 Besides the awkwardness of spending a whole weekend with a person you just met, the site has received criticism for being an elaborate scheme for prostitution.
 On the outside it comes across as a seemingly normal dating site where you post flattering pictures of yourself and add a couple of cheesy lines that someone might find funny.
 But the big difference is that, instead of meeting for coffee or drinks, you meet someone for an entire trip to some exotic beach in a foreign country.